n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 On this page, you'll find the node parameters for the Agent node, and links to more resources.

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/agent/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Agent integrations](https://n8n.io/integrations/agent/){:target=_blank .external-link} page.
 ///

 n8n provides several agents.
 The conversational agent is the default. n8n recommends using this for most use cases: it's the easiest to configure and will handle most scenarios.